Tasty Recipes for the Home Cook

 New England Shrimp Boil with Mussels

-This easy New England Shrimp Boil with Mussels is a seafood lover and meat eater’s delight.
-With potatoes, onion, corn, Portuguese sausages, hot dogs, shrimp and mussels, it has it all.
-It is an easy one-pot meal that never disappoints!
+This easy New England Shrimp Boil with Mussels is a feast to behold.
+It has it all: potatoes, onion, corn, Portuguese sausages, hot dogs, shrimp and mussels.
+This is an easy one-pot meal that never disappoints!

 New England Shrimp Boil with Mussels

 Having lived in central and eastern Massachusetts most of my life, summertime is synonymous with seafood.
-The tasty bounties from the sea is in abundance and fresh during this time.
-Lobster, shrimp, scallops, crabs…they’re all so good!!
+We seafood lovers take advantage of the abundance of fresh seafood during this time of the year.
+Lobster, shrimp, scallops, crabs…they’re all so good!
 I load up on them as much as possible.

-I have a seafood loving family.
+I have a seafood-loving family.
 One dish we never tired of is a good New England shrimp boil.
-It’s one of the most delicious one-pot meal and it always satisfies.
+It’s one of the most delicious one-pot meals, and it always satisfies.

 This recipe has the quintessential ingredients of a New England shrimp boil: Old Bay Seasoning, potato, corn, onion, sausages, hot dogs, and shrimp.
 It also has the addition of mussels, which my family loves.
 (I don’t eat mussels, but strangely enough, I like cooking with them.)

 Certain areas of Southeastern Massachusetts are influenced heavily by Portuguese cuisine.
 My shrimp boil reflects that influence.
-For sausages, it always has to have Portuguese chourico (pronounced shoor-reese) and/or linguica.
+For sausages, it’s got to have Portuguese chourico (pronounced shoor-reese) and/or linguica.
 Kielbasa is also commonly used.
-I like to incorporate at least two of these sausages into all of my seafood boils.
+I like to use a combination of these sausages in all of my seafood boils.

 New England Shrimp Boil with Mussels

-If hot dog is an unexpected seafood boil ingredient to you, it’s not unusual around here.
+If hot dogs are an unexpected seafood boil ingredient to you, they are not unusual around here.
 In my opinion, it’s not a proper boil if it doesn’t have hot dogs!

-Shrimp boil is pretty easy to make in terms of method.
-Everything essentially goes into one pot to cook.
+Shrimp boil is pretty easy to make because it’s a one-pot meal.
 The key is to add the ingredients in succession, with things that take the most time to cook added first to obtain perfect doneness.

-The cooking timeline, in the order of the longest to shortest amount of cooking time, are as follows:
+The cooking timeline, in the order of the longest to shortest amount of cooking time, is as follows:

 • Water, seasoning, onion